 Each list will have been given a six character "list label" and the lists can be sorted into the required order on the Options-Port Lists screens.
-The lists will appear in the same order on the I/O port selection controls on the I/O matrix panel.
-It is possible to restrict the number of lists that appear for selection on the I/O Matrix panel.
+The lists will appear in the same order on the console's I/O port selection controls.
+It is possible to restrict the number of lists that appear for selection on the control surface.
 This reduces the number of times the pot needs to be pushed, to go through all the available lists.